If you want to know how we measure the quality of the translations you deliver, you are at the right place. Keep

 For translators who are qualified in multiple language pairs, your dashboard will display separately the score of every language pair you are qualified in, as in this example:

-- When Language Specialists perform a review, they will select errors as indicated in the screenshot below with specific comments and feedback.
+- When Language Specialists perform a review, they will select errors as indicated in the screenshot below with specific comments.

 - The system will then calculate a score based on word count versus error severity.